eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## cxx::expected

 **cxx::expected<T, E>** is a template which either holds the result of the computation of type **T** or an object of error type **E**.
 The latter can be used to obtain additional information about the error, e.g. an error code.
-In a way this extends error codes and may act as kind of an replacement of exceptions.
+In a way this extends error codes and may act as kind of a replacement of exceptions.
 It is usually used as return type of functions which may fail for various reasons and should be used if the error is supposed to be delegated to the caller and handled in the caller context.
 It is also possible to further propagate the error to the next function in the call-stack (since this must be done explicitly, which is comparable to rethrowing an exception).

 It is possible to use the *nodiscard* option to force the user to handle the returned cxx::expected.